 Posted by Willy Franzen on January 2, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m on vacation in Aruba, so I’ve been going out to dinner every night.
 One thing that I’ve noticed at nearly ever restaurant is kids playing games on iPhones or even iPads while their parents essentially ignore them. iDevices are great educational tools, but so is a family dinner.
 I’m sure there are some reasons for exception, but I think most parents should probably have some sort of “no playing games at the dinner table” rule.
 Save the game playing for another time… like at school.
 That’s what eSpark is aiming for.
 They’re a Chicago, IL based startup that works with K-8 schools to offer “personalized learning on the iPad,” and they’re already delivering amazing results.